-Video lectures will only be posted for students with an excused absence.
-Reviews will be posted in Blackboard/Yuja.
+Video lectures and/or reviews will be posted in Blackboard/Yuja.
 Reviews for each chapter will be provided in Blackboard.
 Reviews should be put into your own words.
 Copy and paste from the internet/directly from the textbook/or from another student is plagiarism.
-You need to read about these topics(textbook), come to lecture, and form explanations in your own way of speaking to truly understand the concepts.
+You need to read about these topics(textbook), watch the lecture videos, and form explanations in your own way of speaking to truly understand the concepts.
 Once the due date for the reviews has passed, no submissions will be accepted for credit.
 Number of points for each review will vary depending upon content.
 If you desire to work ahead in the course this is acceptable and is encouraged as to prevent missing deadlines.
+If you complete a section and new content does not open for you, please let me know and I will give you early access.